-1 The term 'misconduct' is defined in section 9 of the Corporations Act 2001 to include 'fraud, negligence, default, breach of trust and breach of duty'.
+&lt;sup>1 The term 'misconduct' is defined in section 9 of the Corporations Act 2001 to include 'fraud, negligence, default, breach of trust and breach of duty'.
 The phrase 'improper state of affairs or circumstances' is not defined and is intentionally broad.

-Numb er: Version: 4.0 Authorised By: St Ursula's College Board Name Whistleblower Policy Date Released: 13 January 2021 Next Review Date: 31 July 2021 Page 5 of 11
+Document Name: Whistleblower Policy Version: 6.0 Auth orised By: St Ursula's ( College Board Date Released: 13 January 2021 Next R leview D ate: 13 Septe ember 2021 Page 5 of 11